ckng0221/code-style/README.md

 ### .eslintrc.\*

-For local configuration of ES Lint. eg.
+For local configuration of ESLint. eg.
 `eslintrc.json`